devops329/devops/instruction/awsCloudFormation/awsCloudFormation.md

 ### Obtaining template parameters

-The `Parameters` section defines the input parameters necessary to create the stack.
-When the stack is created, the user will be prompted for the required parameters.
-You can define as many parameters as you would like.
-You then use them later in the script with a `Ref` field.
-You can see the unique bucket name referenced in the _Resources_ section later in the script.
+The `Parameters` section defines the input values necessary to create the stack.
+When the stack is created, the user is prompted to provide these values.
+You can define as many parameters as needed and reference them later in the script using the `Ref` function.
+In this example, the unique bucket name is referenced in the `Resources` section.

 ```json
 "Parameters": {